define42/gitlab-runner-virt-plugin/README.md

 - derives and installs an SSH public key when `connector_config.key` is set
 - enables `docker.service`
 - sets `/etc/hostname` to the VM name

+For Runner SSH connectivity, use `connector_config.key` or `key_path`.
+`connector_config.password` is written into Ignition, but password-based SSH authentication does not work with the current Runner/Fleeting connector here.

 ## Requirements